bl-mirrotron/mirrotron-user-guide/README.md

 * <ins>rf-src-01.resetDDS</ins> turns off Direct Digital Synthesizer of the RF frequency source FPGA
   - it is the parameter used by the Machine Permit system to stop RF power supplied to the RFQ.
   - it is also the logical inverse of <ins>LLRF On</ins> shown in the Control card of the [Bridge Control app](#bridge-control-app)
 * <ins>rf-src-01.fbFiltShift</ins> controls low past filter that filters noise coming from the Phase Detector error signal that is used to correct the RF frequency when the system is in phase lock mode.
   - A value of 1 is a filter with a corner at 62.5 MHz.
   - A value of 2 is a filter with a corner at 31.2 MHz
   - A value of 18 is a filter with a corner at 477 Hz
+* <ins>rf-src-01.fbGainShift</ins> reduces the Phase Detector error signal that is used to correct the RF frequency when the system is in phase lock mode.
+  - A value of 1 reduces the signal by 2
+  - A value of 2 reduces the signal by 4
+  - A value of 12 reduces the signal by 4096

+#### Phase Lock Control

 <p></p><p style="text-align:center;font-size: large;"><span style="font-weight: bold;color: green;">Figure 25. </span> <span style="font-style: italic;">LLRF app</span></p>